Oriini Kaipara: Recognition

 In 2008, Kaipara won the best female television presenter award at the Māori Media Awards.
 In 2018, Kaipara won the Voyager award for Best Māori Affairs Reporter for her work on Native Affairs for Māori Television.

-In 2021 Kaipara received international recognition for being the first person to host a primetime news program on national television, with traditional facial markings.
+In 2021 Kaipara received international recognition for being the first person to host a prime-time news programme on national television with traditional facial markings.

 Personal life

 Kaipara lives in West Auckland and has four children.